wugawrld/oddsly/readme.md

 Once you have saved quit the program by selecting "quit" under file.

 ## Developers
-Developed for the CPSC 233 Final Project:

-Developed by Jarod Rideout, Risha Vaghani and Sardar Waheed
+Developed for the CPSC 233 Final Project by Jarod Rideout, Risha Vaghani and Sardar Waheed

-For support,feedback or feature requests, please contact:
-- jarod.rideout@ucalgary.ca
-- risha.vaghani@ucalgary.ca
-- sardar.waheed@ucalgary.ca